 - Runny nose or watery eyes

-It’s important to contact us as soon as you experience these symptoms so we can get you back on track by either altering your dosage or changing your treatment program.
+It’s important to contact our clinic in Glendale, AZ, as soon as you experience these symptoms so our doctors can get you back on track by either altering your dosage or changing your Sublocade treatment program.

 Opioid use disorder or addiction is a severe illness.
 It requires compassion and extensive expertise to treat so individuals struggling with opioid addiction can heal.
 Fortunately, Sunlight Medical Services has the means and resources to help you or a loved one overcome the disease of addiction.
 Our Sublocade treatment program is just one option within our medication-assisted treatment program.
-It is specifically designed as a long-term means to manage opioid addiction.
+Sublocade shot along with detox is specifically designed as a long-term means to manage opioid addiction.
 However, we also offer the following:

 Also, within each of our MAT programs, we provide patients with counseling.
 This approach addresses both the physical side of addiction and the mental giving patients the best chance at making a successful and long-lasting recovery.
-So reach out to us today at 855.920.1104 to discover what we have to offer.
+So reach out to us today at (855) 920-1104 to know more about our Sublocade Treatment or to discover what we have more to offer.
 We can get you or your loved one the treatment necessary.